A Family Affair

 "The time and place were unforgettable,” he notes.
 "I was working with a who’s who of Chicago Imagists: Ray Yoshida, Jim Nutt, Frank Piatek, Susanne Doremus, Barbara Rossi—these were the people who mentored me.
 There was a revolving door of great visiting artists coming through as well, one week after another, and I got to meet with them.
 It was a wonderful experience, a defining moment for me both personally and professionally.
 I’m convinced that I wouldn’t be the same person if I hadn’t had that experience.”

-When he graduated, Rick made a pact with his wife—also an SAIC alumna—that they would never stop making art, a pact they’ve honored through a cross-country move from Chicago to the West Coast; through the development of their careers as teachers; and most recently, through the life-changing entry into parenthood.
+When he graduated, Rick made a pact with his wife—an SAIC alum (MFA 1996)—that they would never stop making art, a pact they’ve honored through a cross-country move from Chicago to the West Coast; through the development of their careers as teachers; and most recently, through the life-changing entry into parenthood.

 Despite his frequent steps along paths so similar to those walked by his great-grandmother a century before, Rick was only superficially aware of Lugenia’s legacy when he enrolled at SAIC.
 It wasn’t until several years after he graduated that the nature of their shared experiences began to sink in.